jffcastro/AssetFlow/PROXY_SETUP.md

 }
 ```

-**Solution:** Ensure you've configured your PricEmpire API key in the Configurations page
+**Solution:** Ensure you've configured your Pricempire API key in the Configurations page

 #### 4. Invalid API Key
 **Error from proxy:**